CoralCoralCoralCoral/documentation/sprints/sprint_1/user_stories.md

 #### Acceptance criteria

-Is there an interactive interface that allows the user to interact with the game?
+There an interactive interface that allows the user to interact with the game.

 ### 3 (v1)